TobiCode/SelfDrivinCarTobi/README.md

      ```
   It will also create a InformationList (addInformationList()), that collects the data in a list and serializes the data and makes a JSON Object out of it, to send it to the server later. <br>
   In addition to that this script also shows the radar measure points and the distance on the GUI with the methods OnGUi() and
-  with this line of code in every checkDistanceMethod, the RadarMeasurePoint:
+  with this line of code in every checkDistanceMethod, the RadarMeasurePoint is visualized with a GUI Point:

          //Set Sensor GUI to the hitpoint
            leftwardRayHitPoint.transform.position = cam.WorldToScreenPoint(hit.point);